The Department of Philosophy is fortunate to have on its faculty experts in a broad

 Medicine at Thomas Jefferson University.
 This track includes current issues in philosophy

 of medicine and cyberethics.
-She serves as the founding Director of The Academic Center for Biomedical and Health Humanities (HealthHum), which will support collaboration from campus to community in conjunction
+She serves as the founding Director of The Academic Center for Biomedical and Health Humanities (HealthHum), which aims to center the humanity in medicine through collaboration

-At WSU Professor Castro has taught Late Modern Philosophy, Metaethics, Ethical Theory,
+At WSU Professor Castro has taught Biomedical Engineering Ethics, Cyberethics, Metaethics,

-Philosophy of Law, Philosophy of Medicine, Philosophy of Feminism, Philosophy of the
+Ethical Theory, Philosophy of Law, Philosophy of Medicine, Philosophy of Feminism,

 BASc, Physics and Philosophy, 1999, University of Lethbridge.
 PhD, History and Philosophy